qossmic/deptrac/README.md

 examples\MyNamespace\Repository\SomeRepository::5 must not depend on examples\MyNamespace\Controllers\SomeController (Repository on Controller)
 ```

-Printing skipped violations can be disabled with `--console-print-skipped=false`.

 ### Table Formatter

 The table formatter groups results by layers to its own table.
 It can be activated with `--formatter=table`.